GUIDEWIRE SOFTWARE, INC.

 - assist the Board in discharging its responsibilities relating to (i) oversight of the compensation of the Company’s Chief Executive Officer (the “CEO”) and other executive officers (including officers reporting under Section 16 of the Securities Exchange Act of 1934, as amended (the “Exchange Act”), and the rules promulgated thereunder), (ii) approving, administering and evaluating the executive officer compensation plans, policies and programs of the Company and (iii) evaluating and recommending director compensation; and

 - assist the Board in administering the Company's equity compensation plans for its employees and

-The compensation programs for the Company’s executive officers shall be (i) designed to attract, motivate and retain talented executives responsible for the success of the Company, (ii) designed to maintain appropriate levels of risk and reward, assumed on a relative basis at all levels within the Company in proportion to individual contribution and performance, and to encourage executives to manage from the perspective of owners with an equity stake in the Company, (iii) determined within a competitive framework and (iv) based on the achievement of the Company’s overall financial results, individual contributions and a compensation philosophy of “pay for performance”.
+The compensation programs for the Company’s executive officers shall be (i) designed to attract, motivate and retain talented executives responsible for the success of the Company, (ii) designed to maintain appropriate levels of risk and reward, assumed on a relative basis at all levels within the Company in proportion to individual contribution and performance, and to encourage executives to manage from the perspective of owners with an equity stake in the Company, (iii) determined within a competitive framework and (iv) based on the achievement of the Company’s overall business, financial and environmental, social and governance (“ESG”) goals, individual contributions and a compensation philosophy of “pay for performance”.